Raising Awareness • Removing Obstacles • Restoring Relationships

 Dwell Mobile was established in 2015.
 In 2010, Jeri Stroade began working with refugees in Mobile, Alabama through All Nations Community Church (ANCC).
 As Jeri met and listened to refugees, they continually identified the same need: relationships.
 They told stories of leaving family and lacking any support network as they tried to establish a life in Mobile.
 From this time of observation, learning and listening, Jeri started looking to provide opportunities for Mobilians to build relationships with refugees.
 While a culture of caring for refugees was established at ANCC from this work, it also became evident that the refugee community’s needs were broader than one church could handle.
-In 2015, Jeri established Dwell Mobile both to equip refugees to assimilate to America and to mobilize Mobilians to care for refugees.
+In 2015, Jeri established Dwell Mobile as a 501(c)3 nonprofit organization both to equip refugees to assimilate to America and to mobilize Mobilians to care for refugees.

 Board of Directors